-According to the Better Business Bureau (BBB), Praxis Financial Solutions, Inc. was initially incorporated in August 2006 before opening in June 2007.
+They’re legit.
+According to the Better Business Bureau (BBB), Praxis Financial Solutions, Inc. is a legitimate collection agency, initially incorporated in August 2006 before opening in June 2007.
 The BBB opened its file four months later, in October 2007.
 PFS is listed as a collection agency that services the greater Illinois area.
 Buzzfile estimates PFS’ annual revenue at $12.1 million and the size of its headquarters staff at 45 people.

 According to its website, PFS “employs a team of professionals that make certain they understand our clients’ business goals, products, services, processes, and systems…to design recovery programs that meet our clients[‘] exact needs today and embrace tomorrow’s changes.”
 PFS’ collections division includes clients from the credit card; consumer personal loan; auto deficiency loan; and home mortgage loan industry, with accounts that “range from fresh all the way to latter stage accounts.”

 Praxis Financial Solutions’ third-party collection division for primary, secondary, tertiary, and late stage delinquencies provides probate recovery and claim filing; healthcare debt collection; servicing for pre-legal out-of-statute accounts; low balance and high balance account processing; self-payment counseling and scheduling; debt conflict resolution; credit scoring; skip tracing; bilingual communication services; paper, call, and electronic contact with complete call recording; certified and experienced retrieval experts and support; multiple payment options; and data collection and collation.
 In addition to collection services, PFS’ BPO services include customer service; order fulfillment and support; billing inquiries; loyalty programs; and customer retention.